Compliance Training for Employees: Key Examples and Practical Tips

 What should compliance training include?

-Designation of a compliance officer and committee
+- Designation of a compliance officer and committee

-Good education and training
+- Good education and training

-Effective communication channels
+- Effective communication channels

-Internal surveillance and auditing
+- Internal surveillance and auditing

-Rapid response to identified issues through corrective measures
+- Rapid response to identified issues through corrective measures

 What are the 5 essential elements of corporate compliance?

 The five essential elements of corporate compliance are leadership, risk assessment, standards and controls, training and communication, and monitoring.
-By incorporating these five elements into your compliance training program, an organization can more effectively comply with global enforcement and regulatory requirements.
+By incorporating these five elements into your company compliance training program, an organization can more effectively comply with global enforcement and regulatory requirements.

 Final Thoughts

-Corporate compliance training is necessary, but not necessarily evil.
-Rather than framing it as a burden, reframe it as a benefit for both you and your staff.
-The best part is, once you automate your course using authoring software like iSpring Suite, you can reuse them over and over again, with minimal updating as necessary.
+The best part is, once you automate your training efforts using authoring software like iSpring Suite, you can reuse them over and over again, with minimal updating as necessary.
 Furthermore, the right LMS system will do most of the administrative work and reporting for you.

 So would you like to deliver sophisticated and highly engaging compliance training with minimal time, money, and effort?
-Then try our free 14-day trial of the iSpring Suite authoring toolkit.
+Then try our free 14-day trial of the iSpring Suite authoring tool.
 If you still don’t have an LMS, also test-drive iSpring Learn without paying a cent!